 9. Pitch Books

 A pitch book, or presentation material, can provide the backbone for your discussion points in face-to-face meeting, and small or large events.

-While not as key to overall marketing efforts as other content items, 26% of B2B marketers examined by Social Media Examiner professed to looking to add more original (as opposed to curated) audio for 2018.
+While not as key to overall marketing efforts as other content items, 26% of B2B marketers examined by Social Media Examiner professed to looking to add more original (as opposed to curated) audio.

 11. Public Relations

 Public relations is of course its own discipline, and an effective way to increase your visibility by leveraging your firm’s ideas in print, radio, and television to a broad and targeted audience.